Stuti0104/Cloud_ECommerce/README.md

 - Implement a Jenkins pipeline to automate the deployment process.
 - Integrate Git with Jenkins to trigger the pipeline on code changes.

-## Pre-requisites:

-The choice of programming language depends on the students' preference and experience.
-However, some of the popular languages used for developing microservices-based applications are Java, Python, Node.js, and Go.

-Before starting the development of the e-commerce application, students should have a good understanding of the following prerequisites:

-1. Web development: Students should have a good understanding of HTML, CSS, and JavaScript (NodeJS etc.)
-2. Microservices Architecture: They should be familiar with the concepts of service discovery, load balancing, and API gateway.
-3. Containerization: Students should have a good understanding of containerization and how it is used in modern application development.
-They should be familiar with tools like Docker and Kubernetes.
-4. CI/CD: Students should have a good understanding of continuous integration and continuous deployment (CI/CD) and how it is used to automate the deployment process.
-They should be familiar with tools like Jenkins and Git.
-5. Database: They should be familiar with SQL and NoSQL databases.

-By having a good understanding of these prerequisites, students can create a successful e-commerce application using a microservices-based architecture, containerization, and automation.

 ## Task Break-up:

 The following is a breakdown of the tasks involved in this project, along with the estimated time